Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 ## Chaos Cubes [cd:"120"] [glyph:"F158"]
 Support for Chaos Cubed game drop will be arriving soon.
-Check back daily!
+Check back every now and then!

 ### Tip [glyph:"E95B"]
 Hint: It is always preferred to activate RTX resource packs in your Global Resource Pack settings instead of per-World or Realm.

 ### Tip
 Tip: You can come back here to quickly reinstall packs to restore them to their original state in case you want to reverse your tuning attempts!
-Reinstalls happen faster from a cached version unless a new version happens to be available.
+Reinstalls happen quicker from a cached version, unless a new version happens to be available.